Select Page

-Barn Owl Hazards: Rat poison
+Barn Owl Hazards: Rodenticides

-Donate Support Our Work Button 2The vast majority of rat poisons used these days (such as Neosorexa and Slaymor) are highly toxic SGARs –‘Second Generation Anticoagulant Rodenticides’.
+The vast majority of rat poisons used these days (such as Neosorexa and Slaymor) are highly toxic SGARs –‘Second Generation Anticoagulant Rodenticides’.

 Most birds of prey are contaminated

 The extent to which SGARs have contaminated small-mammal predators is shocking.
-The Rat Poison Rodenticide Neosorexa On Farmproportion of Barn Owls contaminated reached its highest level in 2015, an alarming 94%.
-The latest (2022) figure is virtually 90%.
-Earlier results from the Predatory Bird Monitoring Scheme show that 100% of the Kestrels they examined in 2011 were contaminated along with 94% of Red Kites!
+The proportion of Barn Owls contaminated reached its highest level in 2015, an alarming 94%.
+The latest (2022) figure is virtually 80%.
+Earlier results from the Predatory Bird Monitoring Scheme show that 100% of the Kestrels they examined in 2011 were contaminated, along with 94% of Red Kites!
 The problem is not restricted to a particular area.
 The analysed corpses were sent in by the public from across Britain.
 In other words, virtually the entire populations of these 3 sentinel species have been feeding on rodents that contain rat poison.
 Sparrowhawks (93%), Buzzards (48%), Peregrine Falcons (35%) and even Hedgehogs (57%) contain SGAR poisons.
 In fact, research has shown that in a specific year there is a negative correlation between the Kestrel population index and the total SGAR concentration in the same year (Roos et al, 2020) suggesting SGARs are potentially having a population-limiting effect on Kestrels.
-What other species are potentially being affected?
-Read about the background to the rat poison problem

-The big question; are sub-lethal doses having any effect?
+The BIG question: are sub-lethal doses having any effect?

-Sidebar 2 Rodenticide CampaignAs the rodenticide industry is quick to point out, there is no evidence that sub-lethal doses have any effect on Barn Owls.
+As the rodenticide industry is quick to point out, there is no evidence that sub-lethal doses have any effect on Barn Owls.
 But in fact, there is no evidence that it is not affecting them.
 Nest cameras such as those used by BBC SpringWatch have revealed marked differences in the behaviour of breeding Barn Owls and it is clear that some are far more energetic than others.
 We know that safe medicinal doses of the anti-coagulant Warfarin can have side effects in humans including nausea and that the poisons found in Barn Owls are 100 to 1,000 times more acutely toxic than Warfarin.
 Even if behavioural changes are slight, with 76% of farms using highly toxic rodenticides and 78-94% of Barn Owls contaminated, the overall effect could be dramatic because almost the entire population is affected.

 The problem with rats

-Rat Poison Brown Rat Simon BoothA great many EU member states are opposed to the use of SGARs and in 2012 the prospect of an EU-wide ban sent a shock wave through the rodenticide and rodent control industries, particularly because there are no new rodent poisons on the horizon.
+A great many EU member states are opposed to the use of SGARs, and, in 2012, the prospect of an EU-wide ban sent a shock wave through the rodenticide and rodent control industries, particularly because there are no new rodent poisons on the horizon.
 Rats are clearly a threat to human health and their colonisation of some small UK islands, with devastating consequences for ground nesting seabirds, shows that they can do real damage to some of our native wildlife too.
 It is an inescapable fact that rats need to be controlled.
 How to control rats as safely as possible.

 Resistance to SGARs is an increasing problem